bran-hub/portfolio-site/README.md

 Welcome to my portfolio of projects.
 Here you can follow my journey on learning how to use Python for finance.

 # About My Portfolio
 My portfolio will demonstrate my aptitude for Python.
-Specifically, I will learn about:
+Specifically, I will show my skills in:
 * Pandas for analyzing dataframes
 * APIs for collecting data
 * PyViz for visualization